 Why the 80/20 Principle is so important?

-Whether or not you realise it, this principle applies to your life, to your social world and to your work environment.
-Good understanding of this principle will give you an exact idea of what is really happening in the world around you.
+Whether or not you realize it, this principle applies to your life, to your social world, and to your work environment.
+A good understanding of this principle will give you an exact idea of what is really happening in the world around you.